elgoesto/bliksem/README.md

   * Every 0 represents an empty space, at which the cars are able to drive to.
   * The 1 represents Lightning McQueen, the car to unpark.
   * Every other number represents all of the other cars parked on the board.
-* (NOT YET) The user will be prompted which car needs to be moved and in which direction.
-Limitations:
-  * A car can only move in the direction at which it is pointing, horizontal or vertical.
-  * A car can only move on empty spaces, so it is not possible to park a car where another car is already parked.
-  * A car cannot move outside of the board.
 * To win the game you will need to move the red car, the car with number 1, completely to the right side of the board.

 ## Run File
-If you want to run the game run classtest.py.
+If you want to run the game run main.py.
+When you are running the game the random algortim will start to solve the game.

 ## Authors
 Lotte Nelson,